April 2, 2014 11:18 AM

 Guest post by Cliff McClintick, COO, Doc Halo

-Cliff McClintick is Chief Operating Officer of Doc Halo.
+Cliff McClintick is Chief Operating Officer for Doc Halo who specializes in healthcare real-time communications and HIPAA compliant secure texting.
 He is a former Chief Information Officer of an inpatient hospital and has expertise in HIPAA Compliance and Security, Clinical Informatics, and Meaningful Use.
 He has more than 20 years of information technology design, management, and implementation experience.

 Posted by: adelvecchio